 In 1984, Stewart graduated from the College of William and Mary in Williamsburg, Virginia, where he studied psychology and played on the men's soccer team.

 TV Host: 'Short Attention Span Theater' and 'The John Stewart Show'

 After bouncing among a number of jobs, Stewart moved to New York City in 1986 to break into the comedy club circuit.
 Three years later, he was hosting Comedy Central's Short Attention Span Theater.
 In 1993, he launched MTV's first talk show, The Jon Stewart Show.

-Throughout the 1990s, Stewart appeared on numerous television programs, including a regular role as himself on HBO's The Larry Sanders Show.
-Other credits include the HBO comedy special Jon Stewart: Unleavened; guest host of The Late Late Show with Tom Snyder on CBS; and guest host of HBO's Mr. Show with Bob & David.
+Throughout the 1990s, Stewart appeared on numerous television programs, including a regular role as himself on The Larry Sanders Show.
+Other credits include the comedy special Jon Stewart: Unleavened, guest host of The Late Late Show with Tom Snyder and the guest host of Mr. Show with Bob & David.

 'The Daily Show with Jon Stewart'

-In January 1999, Stewart took over as anchorman for Comedy Central's The Daily Show (later renamed The Daily Show with Jon Stewart), a popular late-night show that dubbed itself "the most trusted name in fake news."
+In January 1999, Stewart took over as anchorman for The Daily Show, a popular late-night show that dubbed itself "the most trusted name in fake news."
 With fast-paced dialogue and sardonic wit, Stewart, who was also the show's co-executive producer, became a highly visible critic of Washington politics and the established news media.